ecomplus/client/README.md

 }
 ```
 #### CustomDsl
 The customDsl it is a object that you can pass to do your own request body search to Elasticsearch.
-So if you want to the search by something else that we are not using, you can create a body based on [Request body Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) and do it. **But remember must be a valid body from Request body search from Elasticsearch documentation.**
+So if you want to search by something else that we are not using, you can create a body based on [Request body Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) and do it. **But remember must be a valid body from Request body search from Elasticsearch documentation.**

 ### getRecommendedProducts(callback, id)
 Returns up to 12 recommended products, selecting the products that was more